firstcontributions/first-contributions/README.md

 cd first-contributions
 ```

+Now follow one of the two ways to create a branch:

-Now create a branch using the `git switch` command:
+1-create a branch using the `git switch` command:

 ```bash
 git switch -c your-new-branch-name